 This site for teachers of first-year writing is designed to provide relevant information about policy and practice and answer some basic questions that Composition faculty in UNC Asheville's Department of Literature and Language may have about the program.

-The Writing Program at UNC Asheville, an example of cross-campus collaboration, consists of Language 120, Foundations of Academic Writing, and three additional Writing Intensive courses.
-The program is supported not only by the faculty of the Department of Literature and Language, but by all other academic departments and the University Writing Center, located in Room 216 of Ramsey Library.
-Dr. Blake Hobby is Director of UNC Asheville’s First-Year Writing.
-The Writing Intensive Committee provides support and reports to the Integrative Liberal Studies Oversight Committee.
+The First-Year Writing Program at UNC Asheville is supported not only by the faculty of the Department of Literature and Language, but by all other academic departments and the University Writing Center, located in Room 216 of Ramsey Library.
+Dr. Deborah James is Director of UNC Asheville’s First-Year Writing, and Jessica Pisano serves as the Associate Director.

 Most students are required to take Language 120.
 Students may exempt the course if they have equivalent (4 hours, with a grade of C- or better) transfer credit or have earned a 5 on the Advanced Placement exam.
-All questions and appeals for exception should be directed to Dr. Blake Hobby, Director of First-Year Writing.
+All questions and appeals for exception should be directed to Dr. Dee James, Director of First-Year Writing.

 A detailed or summary class list – including photos - for each course section is available through OnePort.